apereo/cas/docs/cas-server-documentation/password_management/Password-Management.md

 To learn more about available notification options, please [see this guide](../notifications/SMS-Messaging-Configuration.html) or [this guide](../notifications/Sending-Email-Configuration.html).

-{% include casproperties.html
+{% include casproperties.html properties="cas.authn.pm.core,cas.authn.pm.webflow" %}
-excludes=".google-recaptcha,.reset."
-properties="cas.authn.pm.enabled,cas.authn.pm.policy-pattern,cas.authn.pm.auto-login,cas.authn.pm.webflow" %}

 ### Password Reset